MR-dot-15/Data-retrieval-on-Bengali-corpus/README.md

 **Note:**</br>
   - To run the system properly, the ```root``` path needs to be changed accordingly in all the .py files.
   - Folders, pickled files excluded in this collection
-  - Under modification (as if someone will use XD)
+  - Under modification, too lazy to do in one go
 ---
 **Functionality:**</br>
   - Takes a collection of queries as input, and the relevant corpus to perform the search operation on